Code-Institute-Submissions/ms2-matchthepairs/README.md

 - Will shuffle the tiles for each new game played.

 #### Navigation Bar
-- Will contain the site logo which acts as a link to the *Home* page.
+- Will contain the site logo which acts as a link to the *Play* page.
 - Will contain clear names of the site pages for navigation ease.
 - Will remain consistent throughout the site.
 - Will turn into a hamburger menu style on smaller devices.